benjaminion/upgrading-ethereum-book/src/book.md

 <div class="summary">

- - Validators are penalised by losing small amounts of stake when they do not fulfil duties that they have been assigned.
+ - Validators that do not fulfil their assigned duties are penalised by losing small amounts of stake.
- - Receiving a penalty is not being slashed!
+ - Receiving a penalty is not the same as being slashed!
  - Break-even uptime for a validator is around 43%.

 </div>